Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Experiment

 Figure \ref{fig:CelebDec} shows decoder outputs where the selected latent variables are traversed from $-2 $ to $2$ while setting the rest to 0.
 The average of ${{\sigma}_{j({\bm x})}}^{-2}$ is also shown there.
-The components are grouped by the average of ${{\sigma}_{j({\bm x})}}^{-2}$, such that $z_1$, $z_2$, $z_3$ to the large, $z_{16}$, $z_{17}$ to the medium, and $z_{32}$ to the small, \mblu accordingly. \mblk In the large group, significant changes of background brightness, the direction of the face, \mred and \mblk hair color are observed. \mred In the medium group, we can see minor changes such as facial expressions. \mblk However, in the small group, \mred there are almost no changes. \mblk This result strongly supports that the average of ${{\sigma}_{j({\bm x})}}^{-2}$ shows the importance of each latent variable.
-The traversed outputs for all the component and results with another conditions are shown in Appendix \ref{AblationCelebA}.
+The components are grouped by ${{\sigma}_{j({\bm x})}}^{-2}$ averages, such that $z_1$, $z_2$, $z_3$ to the large, $z_{16}$, $z_{17}$ to the medium, and $z_{32}$ to the small, respectively.
+In the large group, significant changes of background brightness, face direction, \mred and \mblk hair color are observed. \mred In the medium group, we can see minor changes such as facial expressions. \mblk However, in the small group, \mred there are almost no changes. \mblk In addition, Appendix \ref{AblationCelebA} shows the traversed outputs of all dimensional components in descending order of ${{\sigma}_{j({\bm x})}}^{-2}$ averages, where the degree of image changes clearly depends on ${{\sigma}_{j({\bm x})}}^{-2}$ averages.
+Thus, it is strongly supported that the average of ${{\sigma}_{j({\bm x})}}^{-2}$ indicates the importance of each dimensional component like PCA.

 \if0